riyadrb/deploy-laravel-app-on-production/README.md

 ### Customizing Nginx Configuration:

 The Nginx template file provided in this repository serves as a starting point.
 Customize it further to meet the specific requirements of your Laravel application.
-And keep it in same directory where the main.sh script file is located.
+And keep it in same directory where the **setup.sh** script file is located.

 ### SSL Certificate (Optional):
 Certbot for SSL certificate installation is commented out.
 Uncomment and customize if SSL is required.

 ### License:

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](https://opensource.org/license/mit/) License.
 Feel free to customize and use it according to your needs.

 ## Script Details: